-To be proclaimed winners, participants must meet all the conditions and eligibility criteria set out in these rules.
-The winners, or in the of case minors, their parents or guardians, shall provide information requested by CBC in this regard, and shall sign a declaration of eligibility for the competition, as set out in these rules, and release CBC/Radio-Canada, the Canada Council for the Arts, The Banff Centre and their affiliated companies or agents, as well as their respective directors, officers and employees, from any liability for damage or loss whatsoever, whether arising from the participants' involvement in this competition or from the awarding, acceptance or use of the prize.
+To be proclaimed winners or finalists, participants must meet all the conditions and eligibility criteria set out in these rules.
+The winners and finalists, or in the of case minors, their parents or guardians, shall provide information requested by CBC/Radio-Canada in this regard, and shall sign a declaration of eligibility for the competition, as set out in these rules, and release CBC/Radio-Canada, the Canada Council for the Arts, the Banff Centre and their affiliated companies or agents, as well as their respective directors, officers and employees, from any liability for damage or loss whatsoever, whether arising from the participants' involvement in this competition or from the awarding, acceptance or use of the prize.

-A winner's refusal to accept a prize shall release CBC/Radio-Canada, the Canada Council for the Arts, The Banff Centre and their affiliated companies or agents, as well as their respective directors, officers and employees, from all obligations towards the winner.
+A winner's refusal to accept a prize releases CBC/Radio-Canada, the Canada Council for the Arts, the Banff Centre and their affiliated companies or agents, as well as their respective directors, officers and employees, from all obligations toward the winner.

-CBC/Radio-Canada, The Banff Centre and Canada Council for the Arts and their affiliates, as well as their respective directors, officers and employees, assume no liability for any loss, damage or injury, including without limitation: (i) lost, stolen delayed, damaged, misdirected, late, destroyed, incorrect, illegible or incomplete entries; (ii) loss, theft or damage to software or computer or telephone data, including any breach of privacy; (iii) inability of any person to participate in the Contest for any reason including mistaken addresses on mail or e-mail; technical, computer or telephone malfunctions or other problems with computer on-line systems, servers, access providers, computer equipment, or software; congestion on the internet or at any website, or any combination of the foregoing; (iv) damage to any person's computer, including as a result of playing or downloading any material relating to the Contest; (v) any delay or inability to act resulting from an event or situation beyond their control, including a strike, lockout or other labour dispute at their location or the locations of the organizations and businesses whose services are used to administer this Contest' or (vi) prizes that are lost, damaged or misdirected during shipping.
+CBC/Radio-Canada, the Banff Centre , the Canada Council for the Arts and their affiliates, as well as their respective directors, officers and employees, assume no liability for any loss, damage or injury, including without limitation: (i) lost, stolen delayed, damaged, misdirected, late, destroyed, incorrect, illegible or incomplete entries; (ii) loss, theft or damage to software or computer or telephone data, including any breach of privacy; (iii) inability of any person to participate in the competition for any reason including mistaken addresses on mail or e-mail; technical, computer or telephone malfunctions or other problems with computer on-line systems, servers, access providers, computer equipment, or software; congestion on the Internet or at any website, or any combination of the foregoing; (iv) damage to any person's computer, including as a result of playing or downloading any material relating to the competition; (v) any delay or inability to act resulting from an event or situation beyond their control, including a strike, lockout or other labour dispute at their location or the locations of the organizations and businesses whose services are used to administer this competition or (vi) prizes that are lost, damaged or misdirected during shipping.